Sam Fox: Political participation

 A major donor to the Republican Party, Fox was a Bush Pioneer in 2000 and a "Ranger" in 2004, categories for donors who recruit others to donate.
 On October 15, 2004, Fox donated $50,000 to Swift Boat Veterans For Truth ("SBVT"), a 527 group that opposed John Kerry in the 2004 presidential election by claiming that Kerry exaggerated his service record.
 The SBVT has, in turn, been criticized for allegedly failing to substantiate many of their claims.
-Fox noted that he made the donation after comparisons of President Bush to Adolf Hitler were posted on the website MoveOn.org.
-(See Ambassadorial nomination section below.)

-In later elections, Fox supported of the presidential candidacy of Mitt Romney and remained one of the most prominent Jewish donors to the Republican party.
-Fox is a past chairman of the Republican Jewish Coalition.
+In later elections, Fox supported the presidential candidacy of Mitt Romney and remained one of the most prominent Jewish donors to the Republican party.
+Fox was a past chairman of the Republican Jewish Coalition.
 President George W. Bush appointed Sam and Marilyn Fox to serve on the Honorary Delegation to accompany him to Jerusalem for the celebration of the 60th anniversary of the State of Israel in May 2008.

-Fox was an early supporter Josh Hawley and contributed to his campaign for Missouri Attorney General.
+Fox was an early supporter of Josh Hawley and contributed to his campaign for Missouri Attorney General.
 He encouraged Hawley to run for US Senate against incumbent Claire McCaskill.
 After Hawley's support of the 2021 storming of the United States Capitol, Fox released a statement describing Hawley's actions as "reckless pandering" and a "disgrace."
 In the statement Fox said that his support for Hawley was a mistake and that he would not support the senator again.